Acquitted (1916 film)

 Acquitted is a 1916 American silent mystery film produced by the Fine Arts Film Company and distributed by Triangle Film Corporation.
 Paul Powell directed a screenplay by Roy Somerville based on a 1907 short story by Mary Roberts Rinehart.
 Tod Browning served as an uncredited writer.

 This film marks the first starring role of Wilfred Lucas, and may mark Bessie Love's film debut.
 The film is presumed lost, possibly due to the 1965 MGM vault fire.

 Plot

 John Carter (Lucas) is interviewed by the police.

-The police accuse innocent bookkeeper John Carter (Lucas) of having murdered a cashier.
-A reporter, who is in love with Carter's daughter (Love), proves that Carter is innocent.
+The police accuse innocent bookkeeper John Carter of having murdered a cashier.
+A reporter, who is in love with Carter's daughter, proves that Carter is innocent.
 After a time, Carter's daughter convinces his former employer to hire him back.

 Cast

 Film still showing the Carter family (Lucas, Love, De Rue, and Alden).

 Production

 Bessie Love wore some of her own clothing as her wardrobe in the film.